Skip to main content

 William Carlos Williams

 Williams was reacting against symbolism and abstraction in poetry and trying to focus on ‘the thing’ itself.
 See A Place For Abstraction.
+The philosophical reaction Williams advocated in writing poetry is a guide for us moving away from the abstraction of metrics as a symbol or standin, to being aware of, or focus on, ‘the thing’ they are trying to measure.
+That article, by the way, ends up pointing out the value of abstraction in poetry.
 Forked by preconception and accident’: does this match your use of metrics?

 Metrics do not measure your goals.
 Metrics measure a proxy.
 The proxy may or may not be aligned so that the measurements return close to what you would see if you could measure your goals themselves.